 The Supreme Court in 1973 determined that a New York program providing aid for school maintenance and tuition grants and tax breaks for parents violated the establishment clause of the First Amendment by impermissibly advancing religion.
 However, some justices offered dissenting opinions that would have upheld the tax and tuition aid, and subsequent decisions have upheld some form of those two programs in similar situations.
-(In this AP Photo by Rick Bowmer in 2002, proponents and opponents of school vouchers take part in a rally outside the Supreme Court in Washington regarding a case about a government voucher plan to help pay tuition for religious schools.)
+(In this AP Photo by Rick Bowmer in 2002, proponents and opponents of school vouchers take part in a rally outside the Supreme Court in Washington regarding a case about a government voucher plan to help pay tuition for religious schools, used with permission from the Associated Press)

 In Committee for Public Education and Religious Liberty v.
 Nyquist, 413 U.S. 756 (1973), the Supreme Court invalidated an attempt by New York state to provide money grants to parochial schools for maintenance and repair of school facilities.
 The Court also invalidated two other programs that provided tuition reimbursements and tax deductions to parents of children attending such schools.